tethysplatform/tethys/docs/tethys_sdk/url_maps.rst

         }

         return render(request, 'test_app/home.html', context)

-The ``url_maps`` documentation below provides more detail regarding the use of ``Bokeh handlers`` as well as other related functionality.

-.. automethod:: tethys_apps.base.app_base.TethysBase.url_maps
-   :noindex:

 .. tip::
     For more information regarding Bokeh Server and available widgets visit the `Bokeh Server Documentation